Pollo al Chilindrón

 - chopped fresh parsley or coriander to garnish

-Add the ham and peppers to the frying pan and fry these for 1 or 2 minutes until the peppers soften a little.
+Add the ham and peppers to the frying pan and continue to fry for another 5 minutes until the peppers soften a little.
 Then stir everything in the pan together.

 HINT: The first time I cooked this dish I was worried that I had left the peppers too big but it wasn’t a problem as they shrink and break up during cooking.